melezhik/outthentic/README.md

 There are lot of reasons why you might need a hooks.
 To say a few:

-- redefine stdout
+* redefine story stdout
-- define generators
+* define generators
-- call downstream stories
+* call downstream stories
-- other custom code
+* other custom code

 # Hooks API